nielsrhansen/expoRkit/README.md

 # ExpoRkit

-R-interface to the Fortran package Expokit for matrix exponentiation and a little more.
+An R-interface to the Fortran package Expokit for matrix exponentiation and a little more.

+## Installation from CRAN

+Version 0.9 is available from CRAN.
+It can be installed from R.

+    :::R
+	install.packages(expoRkit)

+Then load the package and check out a help file.

+	:::R
+	library(expoRkit)
+	?expv

-## Installation
+## Installation of the development version from source

-Installation can be done from the source in this repository using the `devtools` package.
+The current development version can be installed from the source in this repository using the `devtools` package.

 	:::R
 	install.packages("devtools")  ## if 'devtools' not installed